EMBiRLab/batch-mask/README.md

 ## Setup
 Download the master repo and extract it.
 You can download the repo by clicking on "code", then "download zip":

 ![DownloadCode](https://user-images.githubusercontent.com/44889226/138960683-d2807e50-aa58-473e-9da0-fbf5c1b9ee13.png)

-Navigate to batch-mask -> software -> ImageJ and run ImageJ.exe
+Navigate to batch-mask/software/ImageJ and run ImageJ.exe

 ## Labeling Datasets